 I glide up behind the dentist’s house in the village.
 He’s here for the third night in a row.
 There’s a lot of fish biting around us, but not close enough.
 The dentist says:

-— When it’s like this it’s difficult to know whether to paddle towards them or just sit and wait for them to come.
+— When it’s like this, it isn’t easy to know whether to paddle towards them or just sit and wait for them to come.

 — I know.
 Unfortunately, I’m not very patient, so I usually paddle, I say.